What to Expect

 The following information will help you prepare for your appointment at the imaging facility.

 The scanner rooms can sometimes be cool, so we suggest that you wear warm comfortable clothing.
-Avoid wearing jewelry or clothes with metal fasteners or zippers.
+You should avoid wearing jewelry or clothes with metal fasteners or zippers.

-Bring copies of your most recent CT, X-ray, or MRI films with you on the day of your PET/CT scan.
+If possible, bring copies of your most recent CT, X-ray, or magnetic resonance imaging (MRI) films with you on the day of your PET/CT scan.

 Be prepared to stay at the imaging facility for approximately two to three hours.
 You will be asked to lie quietly for approximately 60 minutes before the scan, and to lie still for approximately 30 minutes while the scan is being performed.